SchumacherFM/Anonygento/README.md

 -----------

-On my MacBook Air Mid 2012 the whole anonymization process for ~8000 Customers, ~4000 orders and ~9000 quotes lasts for ~20 minutes.
+On my MacBook Air Mid 2012 the whole anonymization process for ~8000 Customers, ~4000 orders and ~9000 quotes lasts for ~x minutes.
 With 256MB of memory limit I have to restart the process several times.

 If you get errors like this one: